SciBorgs/SciGuides/projects/intro-to-programming/Java102.md

 }
 ```

 The one thing in the constructor that we haven't explained yet is the keyword `this`.
 The `this` keyword is used to refer to the top level scope of a particular object (the object scope).
 All non-static fields and methods are part of that scope.
 So when the constructor says `this.x`, it is referring to its `x` field.
 When the constructor just says `x`, however, without the `this`, it is referring to the argument `x` that was passed into the constructor.
-That `x` was declared more recently, so, as we discussed in Programming101 (link), it will by default shadow the top level field `x`.
+That `x` was declared more recently, so, as we discussed in [Programming101](Programming101.md#scope), it will by default shadow the top level field `x`.

 This means that when the constructor has `this.x = x`, the first `x` refers to the field, and the second `x` refers to the argument.
 So it is setting the value of the field `x` to be whatever value for `x` was passed into the constructor as an argument (and the same with `y`).